IyarLin/R-advantages-over-python/README.md

 In this document I’ll be curating examples of cases where working with R is notably faster than python.
 This is a living document which I’ll keep updating as I come across new examples.
-Also, if you’d like to extend the list feel free to open a pull request.
+If you’d like to add your own feel free to open a pull request.

 **I encourage the reader to point out cases where I’m wrong** - for example when better ways to perform a task in python exist.
-If I come across cases where python is notably faster I’ll be sure to add them too.
+I’ve started compiling a [list](#python_better_than_r) of cases where python might be a better solution than R but it’s relatively short.
+Again, I encourage the reader to help add more points to it too.

 Note this repo has a [discussions section](https://github.com/IyarLin/r-is-better-than-python-for-ds/discussions)